tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * By the end of the day, students will have used Pandas to compare two portfolios and identify which is the smarter investment.

 Kick off the class with a refresher activity on returns.
 In this demo, you will show students how to extract historical ticker data from NASDAQ.com as a CSV.
-The goal is to get them to understand that all of the data they need to perform ROI analysis is just a few clicks away.
+The goal is to get students to understand that all of the data they need to perform ROI analysis is just a few clicks away.
 Using NASDAQ.com, students can leverage historical stock data to keep a running tab on daily returns for specific stocks.
 Students will watch and follow along as you navigate the NASDAQ site.

+Indicate to students that the class will begin with a demonstration of how to extract data from NASDAQ.com and a refresher activity on calculating daily returns.

 * Navigate to the [NASDAQ](https://nasdaq.com) website.
 Use the search bar to enter in the name or ticker of a stock.
 This example uses Facebook.